 Add a Double Arrow to a White Tee

-If you like more edgy fashion statements, consider transforming a loose white tee with the addition of a large graphic symbol.
+If edgy is your vibe, consider transforming a loose white tee with the addition of a large graphic symbol.
 In the case of this DIY shirt, a clean double arrow is added in black.
-Keep a black and white color palette and make sure the design is bold and simple.Continue to 6 of 16 below.
+Keep a black and white color palette and make sure the design is bold and simple.Continue to 5 of 15 below.

 Create a Retail Knockoff for Less